knative/serving/docs/spec/spec.md

   # limit request concurrency to that value.
 A value of `0` means the
   # system should decide.
   containerConcurrency: 0 | 1 | 2-N
+  # Deprecated in favor of containerConcurrency
+  concurrencyModel: Single | Multi

   # NYI: https://github.com/knative/serving/issues/457
   # Many higher-level systems impose a per-request response deadline.